lihe/My_English_learning/README.md

-A major advantage of the remarkable people is: perseverance in the adverse and difficult encounter.|8/22/2020 The more a man knows, the more he is inclined to be modest.|8/23/2020 While traits you were born with, skills you had to learn.|8/26/2020
+A major advantage of the remarkable people is: perseverance in the adverse and difficult encounter.|8/22/2020 The more a man knows, the more he is inclined to be modest.|8/23/2020 While traits you were born with, skills you had to learn.|8/26/2020 I don't know the key to success, but the key to failure is trying to please everybody.|8/27/2020

 ## Translation
 Translation|Date